Beijing's stock rescue has $800 billion bark, small market bite

 Potential inflows created by tweaking investment rules for pension funds amount to 600 billion yuan, while allowing insurers to invest up to 40 percent of their assets in stocks could generate an estimated 2.9 trillion yuan. ((For a table of support measures, click)).

-There have also been share buybacks announced by key stakeholders, and funds invested by the state-owned asset manager Central Huijin, plus a double-barreled burst of monetary policy stimulus by the central bank in late June that explicitly targeted stock market stabilization.
+There have also been share buybacks announced by key stakeholders, and funds invested by the state-owned asset manager Central Huijin, plus a double-barrelled burst of monetary policy stimulus by the central bank in late June that explicitly targeted stock market stabilisation.

 But the response has been lukewarm.